 As noted earlier, net position may serve over time as a useful indicator of the District's financial position.
-As of December 31, 2020, assets exceeded liabilities and deferred inflow of resources by \$3,483,254 (net position).
-A large portion of the District's net position (76.47%) reflects its net investment in capital assets (e.g., land; buildings; improvements other than buildings; office furniture, fixtures and equipment; machinery and equipment).
+As of December 31, 2020, assets exceeded liabilities and deferred inflows by \$4,088,504.
+A large portion of the District's net position (64.19%) reflects its net investment in capital assets (e.g., land; construction in progress; buildings and improvements; machinery and equipment; office furniture, fixtures and equipment).
 Consequently, these assets are not available for future spending.